kanelorange/elk/README.md

 >   ```
 >- Define the memlock:
 >   ```js
->   If you opt for the `bootstrap.memory_lock: true` approach, you also need to define the memlock: true
+>   If you opt for the `bootstrap.memory_lock: true` approach, you also need to define the
->   ulimit in the Docker Daemon, or explicitly set for the container as shown in the sample compose file.
+>   `memlock: true` ulimit in the Docker Daemon, or explicitly set for the container as shown
->   When using docker run, you can specify:
+>   in the docker-compose file.
+When using docker run, you can specify:
 >   -e "bootstrap.memory_lock=true" --ulimit memlock=-1:-1
 >   ```